 Real-Time Reporting helps you monitor activity on your site or app.
 These reports are updated continuously and every interaction with your site is recorded just seconds after it occurs.
 Real-Time reporting helps you view location information, traffic sources, how many people are currently on your site, which pages they’re interacting with, and conversion goal information.

-Audience reports provide insight into characteristics of your users, including but not limited, to the following:
+Audience (as shown above) reports provide insight into characteristics of your users, including but not limited, to the following:

 - Active Users – Track active users for increments of 1, 7, 14, and 30 days, and stay abreast of the level of user enthusiasm for your site or app.